Project Overview

 • The network will reach all homes and businesses in Syracuse.

-• A community-owned utility service.
+• A community-owned broadband (cable) utility.

 • Funded from subscriber revenue.